 1.1 Do you have a specific procedure for handling a series or group of related claims?
-If so, please outline this.
+If so, please outline this

-Yes, Portuguese law establishes a specific procedure for handling a series or group of related claims.
+Yes, Portuguese law (Law no. 83/95) establishes a specific procedure for handling a series or group of related claims.
 This specific procedure is called "Acção Popular".
-In fact, the Portuguese Constitution grants to all citizens, independently or through associations for the defence of relevant interests, the right to take a class action (in cases and within the terms established by law), including the right of the injured party or parties to request compensation, namely in order to:
+In fact, the Portuguese Constitution grants all citizens, independently or through associations for the defence of relevant interests, the right to take a class action, including the right of the injured party or parties to request compensation, namely in order to:

-- promote the prevention, cessation or the judicial persecution of infringements against public health, consumer rights, unqualified investor rights regarding financial instruments, quality of life and the preservation of the environment and cultural heritage; and - guarantee the defence of State property or property of the Autonomous Regions or of the local authorities. - 1.2 Do these rules apply to all areas of law or to certain sectors only e.g. competition law, security/financial services?
+- promote the prevention, cessation or the judicial persecution of infringements against public health, consumer rights, unqualified investor rights regarding financial instruments, quality of life and the preservation of the environment and cultural heritage; and - b) guarantee the defence of State property or property of the Autonomous Regions or of the local authorities. - 1.2 Do these rules apply to all areas of law or to certain sectors only e.g. competition law, security/financial services?
 Please outline any rules relating to specific areas of law.

-Generally, these rules are not restricted to a particular area of law or to a specific sector.
+Generally, these rules are not restricted to a particular area of law or a specific sector.
 Notwithstanding this, the law does specify certain areas to be specially protected by these class actions such as public health, consumer rights, unqualified investor rights regarding financial instruments, quality of life and environmental protection, cultural heritage and public dominium.
+There are some specific provisions regarding the awarded compensations and their management applicable in the financial services sector.

-1.3 Does the procedure provide for the management of claims by means of class action (whether determination of one claim leads to the determination of the class) or by means of a group action where related claims are managed together, but the decision in one claim does not automatically create a binding precedent for the others in the group?
+1.3 Does the procedure provide for the management of claims by means of class action (where the determination of one claim leads to the determination of the class), or by means of a group action where related claims are managed together, but the decision in one claim does not automatically create a binding precedent for the others in the group, or by some other process?

-As a general rule, under Portuguese law the procedure provides for the management of claims by means of a class action.
+As general rule, the procedure provides for the management of claims by means of a class action.
 Furthermore, as a rule, all members of the group will be bound and affected by the final verdict.
 This rule can be excluded by the judge when he considers that certain aspects of the case justify a restriction on the extent of the decision's effects or when the case is dismissed due to insufficient evidence.